Phase structure of below-threshold harmonics in aligned molecules: a few-level model system

-At $\omega_{10}/\omega_L = 1$, we see the typical features of a TLS driven in resonance.
-The side-peaks around the fundamental are the Mollow-triplet, split apart by the Rabi-frequency $\Omega = d\cdot E_{0}$.
-For small deviations from $\omega_{10}/\omega_L = 1$ these satellite peaks move according to the change in the generalized Rabi frequency $\sqrt{\Omega^2 + (\omega_L-\omega_{10})^2}$, consistent with predictions by the rotating wave approximation, which holds in this domain where $|\omega_L-\omega_{10}|\ll|\omega_L+\omega_{10}|$.
-Outside strict resonance, non-harmonic spectral features appear due to coupling between Floquet states.
-The primary resonance manifests with satellite peaks spaced by integer multiples of $2\omega_{L}$, reflecting transitions involving adjacent Floquet quasi-energy states \cite{chu2004beyond}.

-We observe harmonic orders up to the 17th.
-In Fig.~\ref{fig:2lev_yield}, these harmonics appear as horizontal lines.
+However, we find a dependence of the harmonic phase on the frequency of the driving field.
+In order to provide context for the phase analysis, we calculate the harmonic yield for a constant field strength $E_0 = 0.015$ and vary the laser frequency $\omega_{L}$.
+In Fig.~\ref{fig:2lev_yield} we show the spectral intensity plotted as a function of the ratio $\omega_{10}/\omega_L$ and the harmonic order.
+We observe harmonics up to order 17.
+These harmonics appear as vertical lines.
 As $\omega_{10}/\omega_L$ increases, higher-order harmonics are progressively enhanced, consistent with \cite{gaarde2001enhancement}.
-Whenever $\omega_{10}/\omega_L$ approximately matches an odd integer (with an energy shift due to field-dressing) the entire spectrum is enhanced.
-This global enhancement arises from multiphoton resonances between the ground state and a quasienergy state and has been analyzed both theoretically and experimentally \cite{toma_1999, gaarde2001enhancement, ganeev2006strong, son2009floquet, ivanov2008resonant}.
+Whenever $\omega_{10}/\omega_L$ is close to an odd integer (with an energy shift due to field-dressing), the entire spectrum is enhanced.
+Such a global enhancement due to multiphoton resonances has been analyzed theoretically and experimentally in~\cite{toma_1999, gaarde2001enhancement, ganeev2006strong, son2009floquet, ivanov2008resonant}. \\ At $\omega_{10}/\omega_L = 1$, we see the tiny Mollow-triplet of a TLS driven in resonance as side-peaks around the fundamental that are split apart by the Rabi-frequency $\Omega = d E_{0}$.
+For small deviations from $\omega_{10}/\omega_L = 1$, these satellite peaks move diagonally according to the change in the generalized Rabi frequency $\sqrt{\Omega^2 + (\omega_L-\omega_{10})^2}$, as predicted by the rotating wave approximation.
+Outside strict resonance, additional non-harmonic spectral features appear between the odd harmonics due to superpositions of Floquet states.
+The primary resonance on the diagonal has additional satellite peaks spaced by integer multiples of $2\omega_{L}$, caused by the periodicity of the Floquet quasi-energy zones \cite{chu2004beyond, hazanov2025high}.\\